-Litigation is in process against the company relating to a dispute with a competitor who alleges that the company has infringed patents and is seeking damages of Rs.
+Litigation is in process against the company enterprise relating to a dispute with a competitor who alleges that the company enterprise has infringed patents and is seeking damages of Rs.
 1000 lakh.
-The information usually required by AS 29, Provisions, Contingent Liabilities and Contingent Assets is not disclosed on the grounds that it can be expected to prejudice the interests of the company.
-The directors are of the opinion that the claim can be successfully resisted by the company.
+The information usually required by AS 29, Provisions, Contingent Liabilities and Contingent Assets is not disclosed on the grounds that it can be expected to prejudice the interests of the companyenterprise.
+The directors members of the governing body are of the opinion that the claim can be successfully resisted by the companyenterprise.